darsh175223/sprite-blast/README.md

 # SpriteBlast

+Note: This repository contains project files from across all iterations of the development lifecycle and serves as a comprehensive archive of the project's evolution.
+The code files represent different stages of development and may not be directly executable as a complete system without additional hardware setup and dependencies.

 An advanced embedded gaming system built on Arduino using AVR microcontroller architecture, featuring real-time sensor integration, optimized graphics rendering, and intelligent AI gameplay.

 ## Project Overview